GBHyland/Automate-Custom-UI/facilitator-day1.md

-## Lab 1: Add the create-policy-num Script Task
+## Lab 1: Add the create-claim-num Script Task

-Complete code for the **create-policy-num** script task:
+Complete code for the **create-claim-num** script task:
 ```
 // assign the Unix timestamp as the claim number for the var_claimNumber process variable
 variables.var_claimNumber = Math.floor(Date.now() / 1000);